 As a not-for-profit health insurer, our focus is on delivering value to members rather than shareholder profits, and we do everything we can to keep the cost of your cover as low as possible.

 The increasing cost of health care means that we and other health insurers need to review our premiums each year.
-We’re proud of the fact that this year, our average increase was the lowest of the major health funds, and our lowest average increase in 16 years.
+We’re proud of the fact that in 2018, our average increase was the lowest of the major health funds, and our lowest average increase in 16 years.

 That said, we know rising costs aren’t what you want to hear, so we want to be open about why it happens and what we’re doing to help make health care as affordable as possible for our members.